lukamiletic95/papers/Background.md

 Problem number two would be a situation where someone could somehow deny a particular action (e.g. executing a bank transaction or signing a contract).

-Those two particular problems cast doubt on the current model being used.
+Those two problems cast doubt on the current model being used.
 There is always a third party organization that we completely confide in.
 Since this model has been proven to be unreliable, it raises a question: *"How to solve the aforesaid issues?"*.

 So, in recent years, a new model has gained in popularity.
 This model is based on decentralization and indisputability.
 What if our private data could now be stored in multiple places (thus eliminating the *single point of failure* problem, along with it being completely resilient to modification by malicious third parties?
 It is easier to steal something if it is monitored by a single person, rather than a large group of people.